 Mathias shared several heuristics in a fairly short time.
-The heuristics Mathias explained were grounded in his direct experience designing and building several event-sourced architectures using Domain Driven Design concepts and patterns.
-What we discussed was just a taste of what he knows.
-The heuristics Mathias shared were on the whole pretty useful, even though the design of event-sourced systems is a big topic and we jumped right into the middle of it.
+I'm pretty confidant that the heuristics Mathias explained were grounded in his direct experience design and building several event-sourced architectures using Domain Driven Design concepts and patterns.
+And what we discussed was just a taste of what he knows.
+I suspect the heuristics Mathias shared were on the whole pretty useful, even though the design of event-sourced systems is a big topic and we jumped right into the middle of it.

 In hindsight, some heuristics seem self-evident and hard to apply.
 For example, "don't lose information/precision" seems obvious (if you lost information, then you wouldn't be able to trigger workflows in other components in your system or be able to "replay" events to reconstitute the current state of system things).